Swine Flu Vaccine Poses Challenges To FDA

 SILBERNER: Given that the future path of the new virus is uncertain, he says a small risk will be worth it.
 An Australian company has just begun testing its vaccine.
 Other manufacturers are geared up to go in the next couple of weeks.
 But it takes time for people in those trials to develop immunity and to measure that, says Jesse Goodman, the FDA's chief scientist.

-Dr. JESSE GOODMAN (Chief Scientist, Food and Drug Administration): If all goes well, we expect to have substantive data within a couple of months of when the studies start.
+JESSE GOODMAN: If all goes well, we expect to have substantive data within a couple of months of when the studies start.
 But, you know, there's a lot of uncertainties in conducting studies, getting the results.